New York Women of Wit in the Twentieth Century

 Cara Delay & Beth Sundstrom

 Frontiers Augmented highlights selected authors from our issues to create a means for deeper engagement with the content published in the Frontiers Journal.
-The most recent general issue 43.2, edited by Frontiers Co-Editors Wanda S. Pillow, Kimberly M. Jew, and Darius Bost, highlights authors Cara Delay, ...
+Issue 43.2 highlights authors Cara Delay, Professor of History at the College of Charleston, and Beth Sundstrom, Associate Professor of Communication and Public Health at the College of Charleston.

 Book Review: Glitch Feminism & Wild Things in Conversation